This briefly goes over the history of RiveScript and why it was created. This is mostly an account of Noah's experience with chatbots.

 Chatbot::RiveScript

-The first module to finally use the RiveScript name was called Chatbot::RiveScript.
-It's an evolution of Alpha, rewritten from the ground up, with a list of features in mind to address the shortcomings of Alpha.
+up, with a list of features in mind to address the shortcomings of Alpha.

-The ~Regexp command was removed and object macros replaced the #Code command.
-RiveScript quickly matched and then surpassed the feature set of AIML 1.x.
+command.
+RiveScript quickly matched and then surpassed the feature set of

-For the 1.00 stable release of RiveScript (after about a year in development), I requested my own root namespace on CPAN and was able to call my module simply RiveScript.
+For the 1.00 stable release of RiveScript (after about a year in development),

 Years went by before any new bugs in the module were reported, and the version eventually crept up to v1.02 and stayed there.
 The chatbot scene started experiencing a drought of interest; a popular chatbot forum called Bot-Depot was losing all its best members and nobody was actively developing bots there anymore.
 All that was left were the occasional newbies asking questions that nobody would answer.